zodiacweight/plays-old/readme.md

 1. Parse paragraphs

-2. Remove text from parentensis in the replica's author from filter
+2. Remove text from parentensis in the replica's author from filter.
+Probably just move it into the begining of the replica text.
+See example here: [https://english-comics.github.io/joshua_world-2.html](joshua_world-2)

 2. Check everywhere if Author's words are set properly